thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 const sql = "SELECT * FROM users WHERE name = '" + userName + "';"
 ```

-The intent of the SQL code to select the rows of a specified `name` column from the `users` table.
+The intent of the SQL command is to select the rows that match a specified `name` column from the `users` table.
 However, if the `userName` variable is crafted in a specific way by a malicious user, the SQL command can do more than the author intended.
-For example, setting the `userName` variable to the following.
+For example, setting the `userName` variable to the following:

 ```javascript
 const userName = "'; DROP TABLE users; -- ";
 ```

-Would result in the following malicious SQL command.
+Would generate the following malicious SQL command.

 ```sql
 SELECT * FROM users WHERE name = ''; DROP TABLE users; -- ';
 ```

-To prevent a SQL injection attack, all you need to do is just escape the special characters that a user, malicious or otherwise, may input into a web application.
+To prevent a SQL injection attack, all you need to do is escape the special characters that a user, malicious or otherwise, may input into a web application.
 In SQL, a single-quote `'` character is escaped with another single-quote `'`.

 ```sql
 SELECT * FROM users WHERE name = '''; DROP TABLE users; -- ';
 ```
+So now the generated SQL command harmlessly looks for rows in the `users` table with a funny `name`.
 Thankfully, the Knex.js API will automatically escape characters for you.

 In the `index.js` file, write and save the following code.

 ```javascript
 'use strict';